Skip to Content

 Contact details +64 (06) 356 9099 ext.
 83572

 I bring to my work at Massey University a wealth of experience as a teacher of English to speakers of other languages (TESOL) which impacts strongly on my teaching and research in the university.
-The practical and varied classroom experience of teaching English and working with second language learners informs my work on the Postgraduate Diploma in Applied Linguistics, with its strong focus on taching and learning languages, and my teaching of English for Academic Purposes to undergraduate multilingual writers.
-My interest in and experience of second language learners, and their endeavours to engage in the complexities of study and everyday life, has provided a basis for my own research, including my PhD thesis, 'Expectations, emerging issues and change for Chinese international students in a New Zealand university', which won the Applied Linguisics Association of New Zealand award for the best NZ thesis in Applied Linguistics in 2008.
+The practical and varied classroom experience of teaching English and working with second language learners informs my work on the Master in Applied Linguistics programme, with its strong focus on taching and learning languages.
+My interest in and experience of second language learners and their endeavours to engage in the complexities of study and everyday life, has provided a basis for my own research, including my PhD thesis, 'Expectations, emerging issues and change for Chinese international students in a New Zealand university', which won the Applied Linguisics Association of New Zealand award for the best NZ thesis in Applied Linguistics in 2008.
 It also contributes to my role as a supervisor of postgraduate research in our Applied Linguistics suite of qualifications.

-I maintain an active presence in the TESOL profession, through membership of TESOLANZ (Teachers of ESOL Aoteaora New Zealand), as convenor of the Tertiary Special Interest Group of that organsation, and as a committee member of the Manawatu Branch, MANATESOL.
-I volunteer at a local level for English Language Partners as a tutor trainer, and at a national level have an advisory and consultation role.
-I was secretary of the Applied Linguistics Association of New Zealand (ALANZ) from 2011 to 2014, and co-edited New Zealand Studies in Applied Linguistics from 2006 to 2012.
+I maintain an active presence in the TESOL profession, through membership of TESOLANZ (Teachers of ESOL Aoteaora New Zealand).
+I volunteer at a local level for English Language Part ners as a tutor trainer, and at a national level have an advisory and consultation role.
+I am secretary of the Applied Linguistics Association of New Zealand (ALANZ).
+I co-edited the journal of that organisation, New Zealand Studies in Applied Linguistics, from 2006 to 2012, and am now an editorial assistant for it.
 I have been involved in the organisation of conferences for both TESOLANZ (Convenor of CLESOL 2012) and ALANZ.

-I joined Massey University in 2002 after many years of TESOL (teaching English to speakers of other languages) in a range of settings -- private language school, polytechnic, community -- and fresh from a year teaching at Hubei University in Wuhan, China.
-My research centres mainly on aspects of the presence of international students in the university, from the perspectives of teachers and students.
-My PhD was a longitudinal study of undergraduate Chinese international students at a New Zealand University.
-I also maintain my interest in community settings through extensive work with English Language Partners both nationally and locally,
+I joined Massey University in 2002 after many years of TESOL (teaching English to speakers of other languages) in a range of settings -- private language school, polytechnic, community -- in Britain, New Zealand and China.
+My research has centred mainly on aspects of the presence of international students in the university, from the perspectives of teachers and students.
+In recent years I have added research into the distance learning of Chinese as part of a team from Massey and Beijing Language and Culture Universities.
+In community settings I continue to work extensively with English Language Partners nationally and locally,

 Teachers of international students